Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Adapted Causal Inquiry

-A satisfying liability analysis---which goal is to determine if a defendant is the `responsible cause' of an injury---requires a factual and independent of policy choices causal inquiry.
-With the Wolf and the Lamb fable, \citeauthor{de_la_fontaine_fables_1820} gives us an illustrative example of what \citeauthor{wright_causation_1985} criticises in his papers: a process to determine responsibility for an injury in which the causal inquiry is flawed and polluted with subjective aspects---a process where causality and responsibility are conflated. \citeauthor{wright_causation_1985}'s initial observation is that those two notions are too often conflated.
+Wright argues that a satisfying tort liability analysis---whose goal is to determine if a defendant is the `responsible cause' of an injury---requires a factual and independent of policy choices causal inquiry.
+In his papers Wright criticises the processes for determining responsibility for an injury in which the causal inquiry is flawed and polluted with subjective aspects---a process where causality and responsibility are conflated. \citeauthor{wright_causation_1985}'s initial observation is that those two notions are too often conflated \citep{wright_causation_1985}.
 The fact that `the phrase ``\textit{the cause}" is simply an elliptical way of saying ``\textit{the responsible cause}"' \citep{wright_causation_1985} shows how thin the boundary between those notions is.
-To clarify this conflation, \citeauthor{wright_causation_1985} describes the process to determine if an individual is legally responsible for an injury.
+To clarify this conflation, \cite{wright_causation_1985} describes the process to determine if an individual is legally responsible for an injury.
 This process has three stages: (i) \textit{tortious-conduct inquiry}, where are identified the defendant's conducts that could potentially imply legal responsibility (intentional, negligent, hazardous, \dots); (ii) \textit{causal inquiry}, where is evaluated if the identified tortious conducts really contributed to cause the harm, i.e. if they can be considered as causes of the injury; (iii) \textit{proximate-cause inquiry}, where other causes of the injury are considered, so as to evaluate if they mitigate or eliminate the defendant's legal responsibility for the injury.
 Of those three stages, only the second is entirely factual and independent of policy choices.
 It determines if a conduct was a cause of the injury.
 The two others are subject to policy considerations that `determine which causes and consequences will give rise to liability' \citep{wright_causation_1985}.
 Not to yield into the easy confusion between responsibility and causality, our goal is to propose a definition of actual causality suitable for a causal inquiry as presented by Wright, i.e. factual and independent of policy choices.